-The Old Man of Storr hike is one of the best Isle of Skye hikes we did, with incredible views in every direction.
-Even from the highway, you can sense what a special place this is, but the experience at the top makes it so much better.
-This is one of the top things to do on the Isle of Skye and can be done with kids.
+The Old Man of Storr hike is one of the best family-friendly Isle of Skye hikes we did, with incredible views in every direction.
+Even from the highway, you can sense what a special place this is, but enjoying the Old Man of Storr hike with kids is so much better.
+We enjoyed this hike so much, we’ve ranked it near the top of our list of things to do on the Isle of Skye with kids.

 This post contains compensated links.